-What I see across many businesses is running occasional A/B tests and if they have a program, they’d be perhaps launching 2-3 A/B tests a month.
+I see across many businesses running occasional A/B tests, and if they have a program, they’d be perhaps launching 2-3 A/B tests a month.
 That’s about it.
 Finding exceptional cultures where experimentation is taken seriously is a rarity.
 But why?

-I think the answer boils down to whether there’s commitment from the leadership.
+I think the answer boils down to whether there’s a commitment from the leadership.
 Experimentation is hard.
 Coming up with ideas, setting up tests, investing in infrastructure, getting variants designed and coded, performing quality checks, and interpreting results take real effort.
-Combine this with the emotional cost of most experiments not working out, no wonder so many organizations just give up on it too soon.
+Combine this with the emotional cost of most experiments not working out.
+No wonder so many organizations just give up on it too soon.